A Spicy Perspective

-We discovered several years back that the kids love to shuck and eat oysters just as much as the grownups.
-(At least ours do.)
+We discovered several years back that the kids love to shuck and eat oysters just as much as the grownups!
+Well, at least ours do.
+It is always worth a shot!

 Although we love oysters raw, baked, grilled, or steamed, I find steaming them is the optimal method for an oyster shucking party.